How Do We Perform In Everyday Life?

 Depending on the context of your situation and the type of people you’re interacting with, you’ll automatically determine what you need out of the interaction (motive), why you need it (intent), and adapt your behavior (speech, tone, body language, personal views, mannerisms, wardrobe, and overall conduct) to elicit the desired outcome (action).

-Your motive might be as simple as avoiding embarrassment—a perceived threat to social survival and one of the most powerful catalysts for acting in life.
+Your motive might be as simple as avoiding embarrassment—a perceived threat to social survival and one of the most powerful catalysts for acting in everyday life.

 The scene is set, the role is defined, all you have to do is “make it your own,” not much different from the assignment of a professional actor.